-- For sine, result=/2(SIN X iCOS X). - For cosine, result=/2(COS X + iSIN X).
+- For sine, result=\/2(SIN X icos X). - For cosine, result=\/2(COS X + iSIN X).

 Programmer Response: Probable user error.
-Make sure that the imaginary part of the argument (in radians where 1 radian \approx 57.2957797131°) to the trigonometric sine or cosine function is within the allowable range.
+Make sure that the imaginary part of the argument (in radians where 1 radian≈ 57.2957797131°) to the trigonometric sine or cosine function is within the allowable range.
 If the imaginary part of the argument may or will exceed that range during program execution, then provide code to test for the situation and, if necessary, modify the imaginary part of the argument or bypass the source referencing the function subprogram.
 If the problem recurs, do the following before calling IBM for programming support:

-- Make sure that MAP and LIST have been specified as parameters on the EXEC statement. - Make sure that the XREF option is specified in the PARM field of the EXEC statement and that the necessary DD statement is included. - Have source and associated listing available. - IHC281I CDEXP-REAL ARG=X.X(HEX=X) GT 174.673
+- Make sure that MAP and LIST have been specified as parameters on the EXEC statement. - Make sure that the XREF option is specified in the PARM field of the EXEC statement and that the necessary DD statement is included.

+IHC2811 CDEXP-REAL ARG=X.X(HEX=X) GT 174.673